webplatformz/AngularWS/README.md

 ### Hints

-- Try to break the two way binding between the parent and the directive.
-We saw this in challenge 1!
+- Try to break the two way binding between the parent and the child scopes.